 Another important consideration in taking a Math class is your proficiency in English.
 All mathematics classes are taught in English and the instructors will expect that you have a reasonable command of English.

-Here are some guidelines on your math assessment:
+Here are some guidelines and SAMPLE QUESTIONS/ PREPARATION- TUTORIALS on your math assessment:

 Students who intend to measure proficiency in Basic Arithmetic and pre-algebra computations.
 Students may register in Math 811, Fundamentals of Mathematics without taking the math placement test.
 If you have never had an Algebra class or if you have had one year of high school algebra, but it has been more than two years since your last Math class.